wp-plugins/contact-form-maker/readme.txt

 1.3 Updating the contact form.

-If you want to update the plugin while preserving your existing forms, you need to deactivate and delete the Form Maker from the list of installed plugins (Do not uninstall it using the Uninstall Form Maker option of the plugin) and install the new plugin.
-Afterwards, go to Form Maker>Manager and on the upper hand of the screen click on the “Update Forms” button.
-If the update is successful, you will see a notification message saying, “All forms are updated!”.
+If you want to update the plugin while preserving your existing contact forms, you need to deactivate and delete the Contact Form Maker from the list of installed plugins (Do not uninstall it using the Uninstall Contact Form Maker option of the plugin) and install the new plugin.
+Afterwards, go to Contact Form Maker>Manager and on the upper hand of the screen click on the “Update Contact Forms” button.
+If the update is successful, you will see a notification message saying, “All Contact forms are updated!”.

 = Step 2: Creating a new contact form =

-2.1 On the left menu select Form Maker > Manager
+2.1 On the left menu select Contact Form Maker > Manager
 2.2 In the upper left corner click on the “Add a form” button.
-2.3 Form Title.
+2.3 Contact Form Title.
 Specify a title for the contact form.

-= Step 3: Configuring Form Options =
+= Step 3: Configuring Contact Form Options =

 3.1 General Options
 3.1.1 Email to send submissions to.
 Here you provide e-mails to which submitted contact form information is sent.
 If you need more than one e-mail address, you must separate them by commas.
 This field is not required.
 In any case, the submitted information is stored in “Submissions” part, where it can be easily managed.
 3.1.2 Email From.
 Here you define the email address from which the users receive the submission email (sender’s email).
 3.1.3 From Name.
 Here you define the sender’s name which is shown in submission email.
 3.1.4 Theme.
 A distinct theme can be applied to each new contact form.
-The themes can be accessed by selecting FormMaker > Themes on the top menu.
+The themes can be accessed by selecting Contact Form Maker > Themes on the top menu.
 41 themes are available for selection.
 There is an option for creating new themes, which you can access by clicking “New” on the upper right corner of the section.

 3.2 Actions after Submission
 Here you can select the action that takes place after contact form submission.
 Following options are available: